meshtastic/meshtastic/docs/software/web/partitions.md

 ```powershell
 pio run --target erase --environment tbeam
 ```
-Then re-install the firmware ie using ESPHome Flasher
+Then re-install the firmware ie using ESPHome Flasher.

 Requires: [Python](https://www.python.org/), [Pio](https://pypi.org/project/pio/), command to be run in the root directory of the meshtastic-device project once you’ve cloned it (this last requirement is an assumption based on pio not knowing what a tbeam is, may also require Visual Studio Code and PlatformIO as these were installed during use).